jbaptiste1/Reading-Behavior-Insights-by-Age-Income-and-Gender/README.md

 Designed an interactive dashboard in Excel using pivot charts and slicers for easy exploration.

 # Files
-media_consumption_dashboard.xlsx — Final Excel file with pivot tables and dashboard
+Audiobook Demographic Dashboard.xlsx — Final Excel file with pivot tables and dashboard

-original_media_data.csv — Raw dataset downloaded from Kaggle
+BigML_Dataset_5f50a62795a9306aa200003e.csv — Raw dataset downloaded from Kaggle

-dashboard_screenshot.png — Screenshot preview of the Excel dashboard
+Excel Dashboard Screenshot.png — Screenshot preview of the Excel dashboard